eclipse-tractusx/item-relationship-service/docs/concept/#333-Data-Sov-guardrails-presentation/#333-data-sovereignty-presentation.md

 ## Summary
 The IRS acts as a data consumer.
 It is therefore necessary to analyse the new DS Guardrails requirements for data consumers.
 Here it is important to fulfil these requirements against the current implementation of the IRS.
-If there are any deviations, these must be named and concepts created for them.
+If there are any deviations, these must be named, and concepts created for them.

 ## Problem Statement
 Analyse and check new data sovereignty guardrails for release 24.05 against current implementation of IRS.